symfony/symfony-docs/cookbook/routing/method_parameters.rst

     2.3, use the :ref:`configuration-framework-http_method_override` option.

-Unfortunately, life isn't quite this simple, since most browsers do not support sending PUT and DELETE requests.
+Unfortunately, life isn't quite this simple, since most browsers do not support sending PUT and DELETE requests as method in HTML forms.
 Fortunately, Symfony provides you with a simple way of working around this limitation.
 By including a ``_method`` parameter in the query string or parameters of an HTTP request, Symfony will use this as the method when matching routes.
 Forms automatically include a